Ferries from the Greek islands to Turkey in 2023

 Ferry from Chios to Çeşme

 The ferry route Chios - Çeşme is usually served by 2 ferry companies.
-There are normally up to 4 daily ferry crossings between Chios and Çeşme in the summer season.
-Ferries make the crossing in about 20-30 minutes and tickets are usually around €25.
+There are normally up to 6 daily ferry crossings between Chios and Çeşme in the summer season.
+In the off-season, there are several weekly crossings.
+The ferry duration ranges from about 30-40 minutes to 1.5 hours and tickets are usually around €26.

 White-sand beach at the town of Çeşme in western Turkey

-Ferry from Samos to Kuşadasi
+Ferry from Samos to Kuşadası

-You can catch a ferry to Kuşadasi in Turkey from 2 ports in Samos: Pythagoreion and Vathy.
-The Samos - Kuşadasi ferry route is served by 2 ferry companies and the duration of the sailing is around 40 minutes to 1.5 hours.
-The route is usually available twice daily, with tickets costing around €35.
+You can usually catch a ferry to Kuşadası in Turkey from 2 ports in Samos: Pythagoreion and Vathy.
+The Samos - Kuşadası ferry route is served by 3 ferry companies and the duration of the sailing is around 45 minutes to 1.5 hours.
+The route is usually available twice daily, with tickets starting at around €30.

 Ferry from Samos to Seferihisar